Rapid Learning or Feature Reuse? Towards Understanding the Effectiveness of MAML: Introduction

 Despite the popularity of MAML, and the numerous followups and extensions, there remains a fundamental open question on the basic algorithm.
 Does the meta-initialization learned by the outer loop result in \textit{rapid learning} on unseen test tasks (efficient but significant changes in the representations) or is the success primarily due to \textit{feature reuse} (with the meta-initialization already providing high quality representations)?
 In this paper, we explore this question and its many surprising consequences.
 Our main contributions are: \begin{itemize} \item We perform layer freezing experiments and latent representational analysis of MAML, finding that feature reuse is the predominant reason for efficient learning. \item Based on these results, we propose the \textit{ANIL (Almost No Inner Loop)} algorithm, a significant simplification to MAML that removes the inner loop updates for all but the head (final layer) of a neural network during training \textit{and} inference.
-ANIL performs identically to MAML on standard benchmark few-shot classification and RL tasks and offers computational benefits over MAML. \item We study the effect of the head of the network, finding that once training is complete, the head can be removed, and the representations can be used without adaptation to perform unseen tasks, which we call the \textit{No Inner Loop (NIL)} algorithm. \item We study different training regimes, e.g. multiclass classification, multitask learning, etc, and find that the task specificity of MAML/ANIL at training facilitate the learning of better features. \item We discuss rapid learning and feature reuse in the context of other meta-learning approaches. \end{itemize}
+ANIL performs identically to MAML on standard benchmark few-shot classification and RL tasks and offers computational benefits over MAML. \item We study the effect of the head of the network, finding that once training is complete, the head can be removed, and the representations can be used without adaptation to perform unseen tasks, which we call the \textit{No Inner Loop (NIL)} algorithm. \item We study different training regimes, e.g. multiclass classification, multitask learning, etc, and find that the task specificity of MAML/ANIL at training facilitate the learning of better features.
+We also find that multitask training, a popular baseline with no task specificity, performs worse than random features. \item We discuss rapid learning and feature reuse in the context of other meta-learning approaches. \end{itemize}